facelessuser/coloraide/docs/src/markdown/api/index.md

 Description

 -   The `update` method provides a way to update the underlying color space with coordinates from any color space.
-The method's signature is the same as [`new`](#new) and accepts color strings, `Color` objects, or raw data points specified with a color space string and coordinates.
-The object itself will be updated and remain in its current color space.
+The method's signature is the same as [`new`](#new) except that it adds an additional `norm` parameter used to skip achromatic hue normalization when converting to the current color space.
+The object itself will assume the equivalent color in the current color space that matches the input color's value (assuming no algorithmic limitations preventing an equivalent color).

 Parameters